 As a rule of thumb, don’t leave perishable food, such as beef broth outside the fridge for more than 2 hours.

 Beef broth is an ingredient that you can’t skip to prepare delicious stews, soup, and many other hearty dishes.
+You can easily find beef broth as a popular ingredient in many recipes on any food blog.
 Whether it is commercially-made or homemade, beef broth will go bad eventually.

 Make sure to practice proper storage to allow the product to last longer.
 Unopened store-bought broth is safe to keep in the pantry.
 After opening, store it in the fridge and use within 5 days.
 Homemade beef broth is safe to keep for 3 – 4 days in the fridge.
 To prolong the shelf life, beef broth can be frozen for up to 3 months.